Modi meets Danish PM; discusses bilateral co-op as well as matters of regional and global interests | Law-Order

 ''The two Prime Ministers held extensive discussions on the full range of bilateral cooperation as also on matters of regional and global interests,'' Kwatra told reporters while briefing about the meeting.

+Modi's visit comes amid the Ukraine crisis, which has united much of Europe against Russia.

-He said the bilateral discussions between the two leaders have also resulted in ''productive outcomes.''
-Kwatra said a Letter of Intent was signed on smart water management, on green shipping, and an announcement was also made about the launch of ministerial energy dialogue between the two countries. ''These three outcomes would strengthen the Green Strategic Partnership between our two countries,'' he added.
+Kwatra said the bilateral discussions between the two leaders also resulted in ''productive outcomes.''
+He said a Letter of Intent was signed on smart water management, on green shipping, and an announcement was also made about the launch of ministerial energy dialogue between the two countries. ''These three outcomes would strengthen the Green Strategic Partnership between our two countries,'' he added.

 The two leaders also expressed their commitment to expedite the discussion and conclusion of the India-EU Free Trade Agreement.
 There were also discussions on bilateral cooperation in the Arctic region, he said, adding that an important outcome was a joint declaration of intent on migration and mobility that would further strengthen our cooperation, including through expansion in trade and services.